box/box-node-sdk/README.md

 - **Basic Client:** Simple, makes calls via the given access token until the access token expires
 - **Persistent Client:** For use with traditional OAuth2 apps, can refresh its tokens automatically and persist them via a token store
-- **App Auth Client:** Uses the app auth JWT grant to act on behalf of app-managed users and create new tokens automatically
+- **App Auth Client:** Uses the app auth JWT grant to act on behalf of app/managed users and create new tokens automatically

 ### Basic Client